Skip to content

 • AnswerList renders one or more AnswerScaffold entries; when onAdd is provided it should render add-answer controls.

-• AnswerScaffold.errors is provided for per-answer validation; render it near the answer content (it may render nothing).
+• AnswerScaffold.errors is provided for per-answer validation; render it near the answer content.

 • GroupList renders a list of group instances (GroupScaffold) and can show an add control when onAdd is provided.

-• GroupScaffold should render a remove action when onRemove is provided; use canRemove to disable.
+• GroupScaffold should render a remove action when onRemove is provided; use canRemove to disable it.